EitanBlumin/CRUDE-ASP/README.md

 ### Prerequisites

+- Classic ASP
+- Microsoft SQL Server database (Express, Mobile, LocalDB and Azure editions are also supported)

 To install **Classic ASP** on your machine, the following features will need to be installed using "Turn Windows features on or off":
 - Internet Information Services
   - Web Management Tools